Netanyahu's Iran cartoon bomb timed to make big impact

-NEW YORK (Reuters) - The “Bibi bomb” was born of days of discussions between Israeli Prime Minister Benjamin Netanyahu and a brains trust of close advisers on how to make a powerful impact in yet another speech on Iran’s nuclear program.
+NEW YORK, Sept 28 (Reuters) - The “Bibi bomb” was born of days of discussions between Israeli Prime Minister Benjamin Netanyahu and a brains trust of close advisers on how to make a powerful impact in yet another speech on Iran’s nuclear program.

 “The diagram made his address special,” a senior official in Netanyahu’s entourage said on Friday about the cartoonish drawing of a bomb the Israeli leader, who is nicknamed “Bibi,” used at the U.N.
 General Assembly as a prop to illustrate what he sees as Iran’s drive for an atomic weapon.